shredthaGNAR/list-of-my-starred-repos/README.md

 * [rahuldkjain/github-profile-readme-generator](https://github.com/rahuldkjain/github-profile-readme-generator): 🚀 Generate GitHub profile README easily with the latest add-ons like visitors count, GitHub stats, etc using minimal UI.
 * [rishavanand/github-profilinator](https://github.com/rishavanand/github-profilinator): 🚀  This tool contains mini GUI components that you can hook together to automatically generate markdown code for a perfect readme.
 * [Shywim/github-repo-size](https://github.com/Shywim/github-repo-size): A Firefox addon showing the size of a Github repository.
-* [edgarjs/github-repos-alfred-workflow](https://github.com/edgarjs/github-repos-alfred-workflow): Alfred workflow to easily open Github repositories
+* [edgarjs/github-repos-alfred-workflow](https://github.com/edgarjs/github-repos-alfred-workflow): Alfred workflow to easily open GitHub repositories
 * [BaseMax/GitHub-Repository-Export-List](https://github.com/BaseMax/GitHub-Repository-Export-List): Python: A tiny script to get list of all repository of a GitHub user and generate HTML output with style.
 * [sevenc-nanashi/github-snippets](https://github.com/sevenc-nanashi/github-snippets): Adds a section to copy snippet in GitHub repository page.
 * [Mottie/GitHub-userscripts](https://github.com/Mottie/GitHub-userscripts): Userscripts to add functionality to GitHub